nelsonfigueroa/nelson.cloud/content/posts/wifi_hacking_with_aircrack-ng.md

 crunch [min password length] [max password length] [characters to use] | aircrack-ng -w - [filename.cap] -e [ESSID]
 ```

+I already know the length of the passowrd to my own router.
 My full command looks like this:

 ```
 crunch 14 14 abcdefghijklmnopqrstuvwxyz 1234567890 | aircrack-ng -w - SCAN_OUTPUT.cap -e Lower\ The\ Rent